Restore Hearing and Enhance Language Development with Atresia Repair

 The Reconstruction Process

 Atresia repair is performed under general anesthesia.
 To protect your child’s health and safety, your otologist works with a pediatric anesthesiologist.
 When your child is comfortably sedated, the otologist will create a channel running through the temporal bone - the part of the skull located just below the ear.
 When he gets close to the delicate middle ear, he will use a highly precise surgical laser to evaporate cells and create the last portion of the canal.
 Next, he will use a skin graft to create a new eardrum.
 The tissue is typically taken from the scalp, resulting in negligible scarring.

 Life-Changing Effects of Atresia Repair

 When your child’s hearing is compromised, it can affect all areas of life.
 In particular, children with aural atresia often have difficulty filtering out background noises, which can cause problems in school and noisy social settings.
-By reconstructing the ear canal and ear drum, Dr. Reinisch and his colleagues can improve your child's speech development and language recognition.
-With the creation of the MEDPOR® surgical technique, they can now perform microtia surgery and atresia repair when your child is as young as three years old, meaning he or she will have the hearing needed to acquire basic language skills.
+By reconstructing the ear canal and eardrum, Dr. Reinisch and his colleagues can improve your child's speech development and language recognition.
+With the creation of the MEDPOR® surgical technique, they can now perform microtia treatment and atresia repair when your child is as young as three years old, meaning he or she will have the hearing needed to acquire basic language skills.

 Contact Dr. Reinisch

 If your child suffers from microtia and aural atresia, the choice to undergo atresia repair could be one of the most important decisions you make regarding their development.
 To learn more about this treatment and whether it is right for your child, set up an appointment with Dr. Reinisch today.